jbcodeforce/ML-studies/docs/techno/watsonx.md

 ## Getting started

-Once IBM Cloud account is created, we need to also sign-up to WatsonX.ai.
+Once IBM Cloud account is created, we need to also sign-up to [WatsonX.ai]().

 Once done a sandbox project is created, we need to get the project ID using the Info menu in the project page.

 ![](./images/watsonx-project.png)

-* Create an IBM API KEY with Manage (in top menu bar) > Access (IAM) > API keys.
+* Using IAM, create an IBM API KEY with Manage (in top menu bar) > Access (IAM) > API keys.
-* Get watson.ai the endpoint URL to connect with.
+* Get the watsonx.ai endpoint URL to connect with.
 Set as environment variables to start using Watson with [LangChain chain](https://python.langchain.com/docs/integrations/llms/ibm_watsonx).
 * Get the list of current model for inference:

     ```python